autogluon/tabrepo/README.md

 potential interesting future work directions:

 * finding good dataset features to enable strategies that condition on the dataset at hand
-* adding transformer model evaluations in the dataset (FT-transformer, TabPFN, ...)
 * adding evaluations from other domains such as time-series, CV or NLP
 * improve the portfolio selection which currently use a greedy approach unaware of the ensembling effect